UWQuickstep/Grail/python/README.md

 `out_cnts` table: Contains the number of distinct outgoing edges for each vertex.

-`message` table: Intermediate table which stores the contribution of each of the edges for a vertex based on the information in the out_cnts, edge table and the current pagerank values (stored in the `cur` table).
+`message` table: Intermediate table that stores the contribution of each of the edges for a vertex based on the information in the `out_cnts`, `edge` table and the current pagerank values (stored in the `cur` table).
 Stores the fraction ( (pagerank/out_cnts * 0.85) + 0.15 ) of the contribution of each incoming edge.

 `cur` table: Intermediate table that aggregates/accumulates the values in the message table for each of the vertices.